Quickstart

 Prerequisites

-- Have subscribed to a Cloud Temple offer.
-To subscribe easily, you can contact us or by email at contact@cloud-temple.com.
+- Have a Cloud Temple product subscription.
+To subscribe easily, you can contact us or email contact@cloud-temple.com.

 - Have access to the Console

-- Have your public IPv4 address registered in the Cloud Temple trusted zone (Console access is restricted to identified trusted addresses)
+- Have your public IPv4 address registered in the Cloud Temple trusted zone (Console access is limited to identified trusted addresses)

-The Console is accessible via the URL below: Console or directly through the URL provided to you by email.
+The Console is accessible via the URL below: Console or directly from the URL provided to you via email.

-You will then be redirected to a page prompting you to authenticate.
+You will then be redirected to a page asking you to authenticate.
+Once logged in, you will arrive on this page.

-Here, you will find all metrics related to the products subscribed to within your scope.
-If there are any issues with your VMware and/or OpenIaaS products, alerts will be displayed—alert severity is indicated by color.
+You will find all metrics regarding the products subscribed to within your scope.
+In case of issue(s) with your VMware and/or OpenIaaS products, alerts will be visible; the color corresponds to their severity.

 Language Management

-The console is available in French and English.
-You can change the operating language using the language icon located in the top-right corner of the screen.
+The console is available in French, English.
+You can change the working language using the language icon located in the top right corner of the screen.

-To change a user's language, go to their 'Profile', in the top-right corner of the screen, and select 'User Settings'.
+A user's language change must be performed in their 'Profile', located in the top right corner of the screen, in 'User Settings'.

 Technical Support Access

-At any time, you can contact the Cloud Temple Support Team via the "buoy" icon located in the top-right corner of the screen.
+At any time, you can contact the Cloud Temple support team via the 'lifebuoy' icon located in the top right corner of the screen.

-You will be guided through the entire support request process.
+You will be guided throughout the support request process.

 The first step is identifying the type of support request:

-- Request advice on using a product (non-incident),
+- Request advice on using a product (hors incident),

 - Request assistance related to your customer account,